Palmar, Axillary & Plantar Hyperhidrosis: Best Treatment by Area

 A5: It depends on the area and severity:

-• Underarm sweating: If severe and you want a permanent solution, micro-curettage is an excellent choice
+- Underarm sweating: If severe and you want long-term stability, micro-curettage is an excellent choice

 Conclusion

 Most importantly: Different areas of hyperhidrosis require different strategies.
 Don't apply the "hand surgery causes compensation" concept to underarm sweating.
-Underarm micro-curettage is a safe, effective, compensation-free permanent solution.
+Underarm micro-curettage is a safe, effective option where compensation is uncommon and the effect is stable over the long term.

 About the Author